slavaaaaaaaaaa/smaslennikov.github.io/_posts/2019-07-12-monoprice-hacks.md

+---
+type: posts
+layout: post
-# Getting started with a Monoprice Select v2.1
+title: "Getting started with a Monoprice Select v2.1"
+author: "Svyatoslav I. Maslennikov"
+---

 I made a terrible choice of buying on of these on amazon: